GoogleCloudPlatform/terraform-google-cloud-functions/docs/secure-cloud-function-on-foundation-3-0-0.md

 1. Wait for the `gcp-projects` build from the previous step to finish.
 1. Commit changes in the `gcp-projects` repository and push the code to the `production` branch.

-### 3-networks: Deploy the serverless connector and add new workspace service account, GCS service account, and Cloud build service account to the restricted perimeter
+### 3-networks: Deploy the serverless connector, the Secure Web Proxy, and add new workspace service account, GCS service account, and Cloud build service account to the restricted perimeter

 1. Get the new workspace service account to the restricted perimeter: